Western Australia Tour 2017

 The 2017 vintage in Margaret River was a tricky one with two stories emerging: the Whites possibly being the best wines ever with Nigel considering them the best he has seen in the last 12 years.
 However, the rain came at the wrong time for some reds and some struggled.
 Nigel considers himself very lucky with his Cabernet and Malbec getting picked just before the rain really hit.

-So firstly we tried the 2017 Art by EVOI Sem Sav Blanc.
-This is lovely intense, full of racy acidity, some tropical notes, great mouth feel and length.
+So first we tried the 2017 Art by EVOI Sem Sav Blanc.
+This is lovely intense, full of racy acidity, some tropical notes, great mouthfeel, and length.
 This is going to be a hit over summer!
 The perfect Summers day drink that would match perfectly with some freshly peeled prawns or cold ham and tomato sandwiches.

 Then we moved onto the Art by EVOI Chardonnay from stainless steel tank.
 All I can say is WOW.
 This wine looks as though it has been fermented and aged in oak.
 The wine is so svelte!
 Amazing fruit showing through but the palate is full and long.
 A cracking wine!